filick/scene/readme.txt

 For testing, remember to alter the file name when finishing a run to keep the best results.
 Scores below is used to verify the code, only for reference.
+Also note that, when we use TTA like ten_crops, fcn, spp layer or dense sliding window, maybe we should also change the way we eval in train.py to boost the finally testing accuracy.

 test1
 resnet18_places_submit1_val.json